RaphaelUCL/Raphael_Medioni/README.md

 # About Me & My Projects

-This GitHub repository showcases a selection of projects developed as part of both academic training and personal exploration in applied mathematics, financial modeling, and programming.
-It highlights real-world problems addressed using advanced mathematical tools and quantitative techniques.
+This GitHub repository showcases a selection of projects developed as part of both academic training and personal exploration in applied mathematics, quantitative finance, and programming.

+The projects are primarily theoretical, and I plan to further develop some of them through internships or during my future academic studies.
+They aim to tackle real-world problems using advanced mathematical tools and quantitative techniques.

+If you'd like to discuss any of these projects, share feedback, or get in touch, feel free to reach out — my contact information is available at the bottom of the page.

 ---

 ## Overview

-Currently a student at [Name of institution or program], I specialize in the application of mathematics to financial markets, with a focus on stochastic analysis, pricing models, applied statistics, and numerical methods.
-This portfolio gathers several projects that I have designed, documented, and coded.
+Currently in my final year of a Bachelor of Arts and Sciences at UCL, I specialize in mathematics and civil engineering.
+I'm passionate about science and about applying mathematics, statistics, and engineering principles to finance.

+I'm currently writing my final year thesis on algorithmic market making, with a focus on building a system that could be used on Polymarket.

+Deeply fascinated by entrepreneurship, my long-term goal is to launch my own proprietary trading shop.

+Outside of academics, I’m passionate about poker, perfumery, and contemporary art.

 ---